sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-02.md

 ## Introduction

-In this Module you'll connect your agent to Azure Cosmos DB to provide memory for chat history and state management for your agents to provide durability and context-awareness in your agent interactions.
+In this Module, you'll connect your agent to Azure Cosmos DB to provide memory for chat history and state management for your agents to provide durability and context-awareness in your agent interactions.

 ## Learning Objectives and Activities